AMSAT-NA/PacSatFSKBoard/NOTES.md

 connector so it can be used when in the board stack.
 The JTAG connector appears to have enough room.

-Change R117 to 18K, output at 2.5V is marginal.
-Same may be true for the ACTIVE\_N line.
-Actually, the ACTIVE\_N line has its own issues, see above for details.
-2.5V is not marginal for inputs to the TMS570.

-U5, a 74AHC1G09, is an open drain part.
-It really needs to be a part that drives the output line, like a SN74AHC1G08QDCKRQ1.
-Added a resistor across the 3.3V and output of the 74AHC1G09 to compensate.

 It doesn't look like the transmitter and receiver chips can be coaxed to work on the same frequencies if the transmitter is in the 430MHz range and the receiver is in the 144MHz range.
 This is due to the inductors on the AX5043 just not ranging far enough.
 Either add a switch for the inductor on the transmit AX5043, or just give up on the loopback capability.

-Possibly switch to a PE42424, or possibly another RF switch to replace the Qorvo part.

 Look at the diode on the RTC.
 The Nexperia parts are out of stock and the Rohm RB520ASA-30FH was suggested as an alternative.
 It has better